Bohemian F.C.

 Bohemian Football Club (Irish: An Cumann Peile Bóihéamach), more commonly referred to as Bohemians or Bohs, is an Irish professional association football club based in Dublin.
 Bohemians compete in the Premier Division of the League of Ireland.
-Bohs are the fourth most successful club in League of Ireland football history, having won the League of Ireland title 11 times, the FAI Cup 7 times, the League of Ireland Shield 6 times and the League of Ireland Cup 3 times.
-Prior to the establishment of the Football Association of Ireland and League of Ireland, Bohemians competed in the Irish Football League and Irish Cup, which were at the time all-Ireland competitions.
-During that period they won the Irish Cup once and finished runners up 5 times.
+Bohs are the fourth-most successful club in League of Ireland football history, having won the League of Ireland title 11 times, the FAI Cup seven times, the League of Ireland Shield six times. and the League of Ireland Cup three times.
+Prior to the establishment of the Football Association of Ireland and League of Ireland, Bohemians competed in the Irish Football League and Irish Cup, which were then all-Ireland competitions.
+During that period, they won the Irish Cup once and finished runners-up five times.
 They hold the record for Leinster Senior Cup wins with 33 cups claimed.

 Bohemians were founded by members of Bell's Academy (a Civil Service college), the Royal Hibernian Military School (a school for orphaned children of members of the British armed forces in Ireland), medical students and others, on 6 September 1890 in the Phoenix Park Gate Lodge beside the North Circular Road entrance and played its first games in the Park's Polo Grounds.
 They were one of the founding members of the League of Ireland in 1921, after their withdrawal from the Irish Football League.
-They established themselves as a major force within the first 15 years of the League of Ireland, winning 5 league titles, 2 FAI Cups and 4 Shields, but struggled for decades after that, largely due to their strict amateur status, going 34 seasons without winning a major trophy.
+They established themselves as a major force within the first 15 years of the League of Ireland, winning five league titles, two FAI Cups, and four Shields, but struggled for decades after that, largely due to their strict amateur status, going 34 seasons without winning a major trophy.

-Bohemians dropped their amateur ethos in 1969 and proceeded to win 2 League titles, 2 FAI Cups, and 2 League cups during the season 1970s.
-They suffered a further decline throughout the 1980s and most of the 1990s before claiming League and Cup doubles in 2001 and 2008, alongside the 2003 and most recently 2009 title wins.
-They are the only club to have won all four domestic trophy 'doubles' available in Irish football history (League and FAI Cup, League and Shield, League and Dublin City Cup, and League and League Cup).
+Bohemians dropped their amateur ethos in 1969 and won two League titles, two FAI Cups, and two League cups during the 1970s.
+They suffered further decline throughout the 1980s and most of the 1990s before claiming League and Cup doubles in 2001 and 2008, alongside the 2003 and most recently 2009 title wins.
+They are the only club to have won all four domestic trophy "doubles" available in Irish football history (League and FAI Cup, League and Shield, League and Dublin City Cup, and League and League Cup).

 Bohemians play their home matches at Dalymount Park in Phibsborough on the northside of Dublin.
 They are owned 100% by the members of the club.
-Their club colours are red and black, which they adopted at the 4th AGM in October 1893.
-Bohemians supporters often refer to their club by a number of nicknames including Bohs, The Gypsies and Dublin's Originals, and provide one half of a bitter rivalry with southside club, Shamrock Rovers.
+Their club colours are red and black, which they adopted 1894.
+Bohemians supporters often refer to their club by a number of nicknames including Bohs, The Gypsies, and Dublin's Originals, and provide one half of a bitter rivalry with southside club, Shamrock Rovers.
+Since the 2010s, Bohemians have adopted a left-wing political culture at the club.